SERVICES AND RELATIONSHIP MARKETING - 2021/2

 ECTS Credits: 7.5

 Module cap (Maximum number of students): N/A

 Prerequisites / Co-requisites

-Models and approaches to Relationship and Services Marketing
+- Models and approaches to services and relationship marketing

 |Assessment type||Unit of assessment||Weighting|